 • Work experience: None required: two years experience in environmental health preferred.

-• Minimum undergraduate GPA: 3.0:
+• Minimum undergraduate GPA: 3.0

 • GRE Score may be substituted with an MCAT Score averaging eight or higher.
-For admission requirements see the MPH degree page.

 • International applicants from non-English-speaking countries must provide a minimum TOEFL score of 213 (computer-based test) or 550 (written test), taken within 2 years of the desired term of entry.